runalmaas/Software-Technology-Experiment-1/dat250-expass2.md

 > set DERBY_INSTALL

-as they didnt seem to work.
+as they didn't seem to work.
 I still have no idea how i fixed it because it just started working without me doing anything special.
 I also tried using the given scripts that was supposed to do this automatically, but they did not work either.

 # Database inspection